Jo-wang/Daily-Paper-Reading/segmentation/Active Boundary Loss for Semantic Segmentation.md

 #### Conflict suppression
 <img width="350" alt="1674001955105(1)" src="https://user-images.githubusercontent.com/46414159/213049355-feefa2b3-5eea-48e0-b02d-d9b3ab3db559.png">
 through the detaching operation, the gradient of ABL is computed only for the pixels on the PDBs, but not for its neighboring pixels.
-This process indicates that, for a 3 $\times$ 3 patch, we focus on the adjustment of the class probability distribution of pixels on the PDBs only so as to move the PDBs towards the GTBs.
+This process indicates that, for a $3\times 3$ patch, we focus on the adjustment of the class probability distribution of pixels on the PDBs only so as to move the PDBs towards the GTBs.

 Also set label smoothing to regularize the ABL by setting the largest probability of the one-hot target probability distribution to 0.8 and